Keto Zucchini Fritters

-That is the most important step to create crispy fritters.
+That is the most important step to creating crispy fritters.
 There are many techniques to drain a zucchini.
 Some people like to press the grated zucchinis in a sieve or simply squeeze them with their hands.

 But let me tell you something, this is not enough to extract all of the 95% of water in the zucchinis.

 The best method, the one that results in crispy fritters, is the towel method.
 Place the zucchini in the center of a clean towel.
 Then, gather the four corners of the towel with one hand and hold the zucchinis with the other hand.

 Turn and squeeze as hard as you can, placing a bowl under the towel to gather all the liquid.
 You can discard the liquid or reuse it as a vegetable broth.

 Measure the zucchini

 Always measure the zucchini after squeezing all the water out.
 You can pack the grated zucchinis into a measuring cup or weight with a scale.

 Shape and fry the patties